The poles of Igusa zeta integrals and the unextendability of semi-invariant distributions: Introduction

 If $X$ is a $G$-homogeneous space, then by Frobenius reciprocity it is easy to determine the space $D(X)^{\chi}$.
 It is either $1$-dimensional or $0$.
 When it is nonzero, we say $\chi$ is $\bold{admissible}$ on $X$.
 If $X$ is not a homogeneous space, it is in general a difficult question to determine the space $D(X)^{\chi}$.
 Let $D(X)^{\chi,\infty}$ be the space of generalized $\chi$-invariant distributions on $X$ (see definition in Section \ref{hom_space}).
-Let $\Lambda_G$ be the quotient $G$ by the normal subgroups generated by all compact open subgroups.
+Let $\Lambda_G$ be the quotient of $G$ by the normal subgroups generated by all compact open subgroups.
 The action of $\Lambda_G$ on $D(X)^{\chi,\infty}$ determines the space $D(X)^{\chi}$ of $\chi$-invariant distributions on $X$.
 This point of view originated in \cite{HS} and it continues to play important role in this paper.

 Let $\rmF$ be a non-archimedean local field of characteristic zero with the normalized norm $\abs{\cdot}$.
-It was proved in Tate thesis that for any character $\chi$ of $\rmF^\times$, the space $D(\rmF)^{\chi}$ is exactly of dimension $1$.
+It was proved in Tate's thesis \cite{Ta} that for any character $\chi$ of $\rmF^\times$, the space $D(\rmF)^{\chi}$ is of dimension $1$.
 When $\chi$ is nontrivial, the proof is easy.
 When $\chi$ is trivial, the proof can be sketched as follows.
-We attached a zeta integral
+We attach a zeta integral

 for any Schwartz function $\phi$ on $\rmF$.
 It has a simple pole at $s=0$.
 Taking all coefficients of the Laurent expansion of the zeta integral at $s=0$ and considering the natural action of $\rmF^\times$ on the space of generalized invariant distributions, we can conclude that the only invariant distribution on $\rmF$ is the delta distribution which is supported at the origin.